What do they do?

 Projected Growth Rate

-Employment of Electrical, Electronic, and Electromechanical Assemblers, Except Coil Winders, Tapers, and Finishers is projected to grow 2 percent from 2022 to 2032, more slowly than average compared to all occupations.
+Employment of Electrical, Electronic, and Electromechanical Assemblers, Except Coil Winders, Tapers, and Finishers is projected to show little or no change from 2022 to 2032.

 No Data Available